Combining mathematical modelling and machine learning we quantitatively ask how the immune system works from the molecular to the systems scale.

-We are a Quantitative Immunology research group in the Division of Infection and Immunity at UCL.
-Our research is embedded within the collaborative environment of the Innate2Adaptive lab group and we have strong links with experimental and theory groups at UCL and beyond.
+We are a research group in the Institute of Infection, Immunity and Transplantation at UCL.
+Our approach to quantitative immunology is rooted in the tradition of biological physics and we are also part of the Institute for the Physics of Living Systems.
+We are embedded within the collaborative environment of the Innate2Adaptive lab group and we have strong links with experimental and theory groups at UCL and beyond.

 A Mayer, C Callan Measures of epitope binding degeneracy from T cell receptor repertoires, PNAS, 2023.